mayurmacwan/azure-search-openai-demo/README.md

 2. Navigate to the address provided by the Vite development server (e.g., `http://localhost:5173`).

 You should see the chat interface and be able to interact with the chatbot.

+## Production Deployment

+### Azure Functions Authentication

+The Azure Functions are configured with function-level authentication (`auth_level=func.AuthLevel.FUNCTION`).
+This means they require a function key to access them in production.

+### Frontend Environment Variables (Azure Static Web Apps)

+For production deployment, configure these environment variables in Azure Static Web Apps:

+- `VITE_API_BASE_URL`: The base URL of your Azure Functions (e.g., `https://internal-gpt-fn-v2.azurewebsites.net/api`)
+- `VITE_FUNCTION_KEY`: The function key from your Azure Functions App Keys section
+- `VITE_ENVIRONMENT`: Set to `production`

+### How to Get the Function Key

+1. Go to your Azure Functions in the Azure Portal
+2. Navigate to Functions → App keys
+3. Copy the default function key or create a new one
+4. Use this key in the `VITE_FUNCTION_KEY` environment variable

 ## Troubleshooting